 Residential Cost is $985.
 There is a $425.00 non-refundable deposit required in order to reserve your spot in the program, once the student is academically accepted.
 This cost includes room and board, program materials, residential events and programs, and any academic related materials.
-Check-in will be on Sunday afternoon prior to the start of the program and Check-out will be on Friday, after a final presentation.
+Check-in will be on Sunday afternoon prior to the start of the program and Check-out will be on Friday.

 Accepted students will receive information regarding accommodations, arrival/departure times, and full program details upon registration.
 Please note that all students will be required to submit health and medical information before arrival on campus.
 All residential students must possess medical insurance.

 Registration Information: Accepted students should register as soon as possible after admission.
 A link will be provided to you upon your acceptance.